Alok991/alok991.github.io/chapter-02-statistical-learning.md

 Unfortunately, the conditional distribution of $$ Y $$ given $$ X $$ is often unknown, so the Bayes classifier is most often unattainable.

+Naive Bayes algorithm is called naive because It makes an assumption that the occurence of a certain feature is independent of other feature, which is not true most of the time.
+Mathematically All features are independent of each other

 ##### K-Nearest Neighbors

 Many modeling techniques try to compute the conditional distribution of $$ Y $$